ros-misc-utilities/ffmpeg_image_transport/README.md

 Republishing is generally not necessary so long as publisher and subscriber both properly use an image transport.
 Some nodes however, notably the rosbag player, do not support a proper transport, making republishing necessary.
-Please use the republishing launch file (``republish.launch.py``) in this repo as a starting point for how to set the decoding map.
+Please use the republishing launch file (``republish.launch.py``) in this repo as a starting point for how to set the decoders parameter.

 #### Republishing raw images from rosbags in ffmpeg format